How to utilize CSV Export add-on like a pro

 There are two ways of approaching this.
 The easier one would be to export attendee list for the single ticket type and include a field Order total (shown once).
 After that you can simply import this .csv file to your preferred software and sum the whole column that shows order total.

 However, a bit trickier yet more informative and arguably more elegant way of doing this is to export a list for the whole event and all the ticket types sold for that event.
 This will give us a chance to have the information about revenue for each ticket type on a single sheet.
 To do this, we will need to use SUMIF function.
-Let's assume that we have exported attendee list that has attendee name in the column A, ticket types that they have purchased in the column and order total in column C.
+Let's assume that we have exported attendee list that has attendee name in the column A, ticket types that they have purchased in the column B and order total in column C.

 First, we will get the revenue for the ticket type called VIP.
 Click on any empty cell and enter the following formula: